matter-labs/zksync-web-era-docs/docs/dev/tutorials/cross-chain-tutorial.md

 If your default network is not `hardhat`, make sure to include `zksync: true` in its config, too.
 :::

-### Create L1 counter contract
+### Create L2 counter contract

-1. In the `contracts/` folder, remove any existing contracts and create a new file `Counter.sol`.
+1. In the `contracts/` folder (create it if necessary), remove any existing contracts and create a new file `Counter.sol`.

-This contract will have the address of the governance contract deployed previously on layer 1, and an incrementable counter which can only be invoked by the governance contract.
+This contract contains the address of the governance contract deployed previously on layer 1, and an incrementable counter which can only be invoked by the governance contract.

 2. Copy/paste the following code into the file: